"We will not allow her to fall from grace. Instead,

 - Some of Fenrich's ideas tend to cross a few moral lines (but never THAT one, thankfully).
 During Chapter 5, he goads Valvatorez into promising him that he will take down Vulcanus should she pose an obstacle to their plans... and then goading her into a fight with them by blowing their bounty out of proportion.
 Right in front of Valvatorez!

-- In the first God Of War, Ares honestly seems to think he did Kratos a favor when he tricked him into murdering his own family.
+- In the first God of War, Ares honestly seems to think he did Kratos a favor when he tricked him into murdering his own family.
 During their final battle, Ares throws a fit and claims that Kratos had no right to turn against Ares after everything Ares did to make him stronger.
 At the end when Kratos has Ares at his mercy, Ares makes one last plea for his life by telling Kratos that he just wanted to make Kratos a great warrior.
 Unfortunately for Ares, he succeeded.

-- Matriarch Aethyta also gets in on this in 3, noting that Shepard's influence has lead to Liara dealing with some severely sketchy people in the last 3 years.
+- Matriarch Aethyta gets in on this in Mass Effect 3, noting that Shepard's influence has lead to Liara dealing with some severely sketchy people in the last 3 years.
 Considering Liara spent the past 50 years beforehand as an archaeologist working alone on dig-sites, which Liara herself noted have less explosions, Aethyta definitely has a point.

 - Rider is Sakura's poisonous friend in the Heaven's Feel route of Fate/stay night.
 She's willing to let the world be destroyed or kill Shirou and Tohsaka, her sister, just to prolong her life an extra couple days if she has to, whether Sakura wants her to or not.
 Eventually, she realizes that Sakura just being alive isn't sufficient, and ends up fighting against her.
 She's still acting almost exclusively for Sakura's benefit, though.